OvidijusParsiunas/speech-to-element/README.md

 Example:

 ```
-SpeechToElement.toggle("webspeech", {element: targetElement, language: "en-GB"});
+SpeechToElement.toggle('webspeech', {element: targetElement, language: 'en-GB'});
 ```

 ##### AzureOptions:

 Options for the [Azure Cognitive Speech Services API](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-to-text).
-This object requires `region` and either `retrieveToken`, `subscriptionKey` or the `token` properties to be defined with it:
+This object REQUIRES `region` and either `retrieveToken` or `subscriptionKey` or `token` properties to be defined with it:

 | Name               | Type                    | Description                                                                                                                                                                                                                                                                                                                                            |
 | :----------------- | :---------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |